zhonghan721/tp/docs/UserGuide.md

 ### </br>View a list of Deliveries

-> Lists the Deliveries in the delivery book.

-_If you would like to get an overview of all your Deliveries, you can use `delivery list`{.swift} to list all your Deliveries at once.
-You can also filter the list of Deliveries by status, customer ID and expected delivery date.
-You can also sort the list of Deliveries by expected delivery date in ascending or descending order.
-By default, the list of Deliveries will be sorted by expected delivery date in descending order (latest first)._
+This command allows you to view a list of all the Deliveries that you have added to HomeBoss.
+This is a more powerful command than `customer list`{.swift}, as it allows you to filter the list of Deliveries by status, customer ID and/or expected delivery date.
+This command also allows you to sort the list of Deliveries by expected delivery date in either ascending or descending order.
+By default, the list of Deliveries will be sorted by expected delivery date in descending order (latest first).

 </br>**Format:**